pl453s/linux-mint-gnome/README.md

 ## Gnome Customization

 - For now, it's just a Zenity box which launch 'Gnome Tweaks'.
 The project is to create a central GUI to customize:
-styles, extensions, appearance, applications-grid, user folders names, Gnome, QT5, GDM3, Plymouth and Grub.
+styles, extensions, appearance, applications grid, user-folders paths, Gnome, QT5, GDM3, Plymouth and Grub.
 - Currently, to change desktop style after the welcome screen passed, open 'Customization' > 'Extensions' and toggle the corresponding extensions.
 Do not enable 'Dash to Panel' and 'Dash to Dock' at the same time.
 - The user folders names localisation is intentionally disabled.
 A section to change these names is planned.